 - Probate property may offer greater postmortem tax planning opportunities.

-- Probate allows for preserving the Medicaid Exemption for Personal Residences, not otherwise available if the primary residence is placed in a revocable trust.
+- Probate allows the preservation of the Medicaid Exemption for Personal Residences, which is not otherwise available if the primary residence is placed in a revocable trust.

-- Independent, neutral, court supervision offers a forum for resolution and protection of a decedent’s desires when family members are anticipated to be difficult, and potentially unreliable, or fraudulent.
+- Independent, neutral court supervision offers a forum for resolving and protecting a decedent’s wishes when family members are anticipated to be difficult, potentially unreliable, or fraudulent.

 The Bottom Line

-Probate is an aspect of estate planning that requires deliberate thoughtfulness, and professional advice to fully understand.
+Probate is an aspect of estate planning that requires deliberate thoughtfulness and professional advice to understand fully.
 It is not to be thought of as something that should be avoided.

-Rather, probate should be recognized for what it is and for what it offers — a legal and orderly process for settling your final worldly affairs and adjusting the disputes among your heirs and creditor while offering some protection or your spouse and children.
+Rather, probate should be recognized for what it is and for what it offers — a legal and orderly process for settling your final worldly affairs and adjusting the disputes among your heirs and creditors while offering some protection to your spouse and children.

-As such, it ought to be understood, considered and plans made to appropriately navigate through it.
+As such, it ought to be understood, considered, and plans made to navigate through it appropriately.

 What Can an Experienced Probate Attorney Do for You?

 Looking for a probate attorney in Colorado Springs to help you get through the rigors and frustrations of probate?
-Louie V. Larimer, MBA, JD has more than 30+ years experience to help you get through probate law.
-Call to schedule a free, no cost, no obligation initial consultation.
+Louie V. Larimer, MBA, JD, has more than 30 years of experience helping you navigate probate law.
+Call to schedule a free, no-cost, no-obligation initial consultation.